Home » Ted Bundy Seattle Locations » This Location

 Living room

 The living room before it was remodeled.
 Note that the house was also renovated in 1996.
-His family sold the property back in 1968, which was over 50 years ago.
-Therefore, it is extremely likely that this room has seen several changes over the years.
+His family sold the property in 1968, which was over 50 years ago.
+Therefore, it is likely that this room has seen several changes over the years.

 In 1953, Bundy's family left their home on South Sheridan Avenue and moved to this house in Tacoma's West End.
 At the time, he was only six or seven years old.